SDICurie/main/projects/curie_common/doc/debug.md

 That will launch the OpenOCD binary.
 You will then be able to connect to the different servers:
     - Telnet to localhost 4444 will connect to the OpenOCD shell
-    - ARC GDB to localhost 3333
+    - ARC GDB to localhost 3334
-    - x86 GDB to localhost 3334
+    - x86 GDB to localhost 3333

-From the output directory:

-    make debug_start ELF=./firmware/quark.elf

 ## Logs Display